 Your ingredients’ life cycles vary widely.
 For instance, the ingredients that make up a burger and fries come from different vendors, perish at different rates, and vary in consumer demand.
 With granular tracking capabilities, you can know exactly when and how much you need to purchase of each ingredient.
 By accessing up to the second tracking data you can reduce wasted inventory.

 At this level of inventory tracking you can better track spoilage and house-made ingredients.
 As is often the case, recipes need to be modified on the spot.
 So put a system in place to ensure you’re getting a detailed picture of your inventory numbers, from large supply vendor deliveries to last minute recipe adjustments.

 Many different factors can influence inventory levels throughout the year.
 Revel’s Automatic Alerts and Purchase Order Creation monitors stock levels with alert thresholds and allows you to easily create new purchase orders when stock levels need adjusting.

 The cost of food for the preparation of meals is the second largest expense in restaurants, according to POS Sector.
-So be sure that you are complimenting your inventory management system with other green practices like, changing your menu to minimize leftovers, recycling and composting everything appropriately, repurposing ingredients, keeping your stock organized, and donating food.
+So be sure that you are complimenting your inventory management system with other green practices like, changing your menu to minimise leftovers, recycling and composting everything appropriately, repurposing ingredients, keeping your stock organised, and donating food.

 The reality is that the restaurant industry is a huge threat to our global food supply.
 With over 80% of food improperly disposed of, restaurants are losing money, hurting their reputation, and diminishing our food supply.
 By implementing a robust inventory management system, and living by the three R’s – reduce, reuse, recycle, restaurants can become advocates of sustainability.